Last Updated on March 14, 2023

 Is Peppermint Tea Safe When Pregnant?

 Peppermint tea, made from steeped dried peppermint leaves, is safe during pregnancy in normal amounts (Source: BMC Complementary and Alternative Medicine).
-Furthermore, studies show that peppermint tea may even have health benefits that ease symptoms commonly faced by pregnant women.
+Furthermore, studies show that peppermint herbal tea may even have potential health benefits that ease symptoms commonly faced by pregnant women.

-Many well-known brands of peppermint tea, such as Celestial Seasonings and Twinings, only contain the ingredient peppermint.
+Many well-known brands of peppermint herbal tea, such as Celestial Seasonings and Twinings, only contain the ingredient peppermint.
 Look for a brand of tea that says “Pure Peppermint” to ensure that there are no other herbs or spices present in your tea.

 However, some blends of peppermint tea may have other ingredients with their own considerations — more on this below!